CesarHRS/RYZEN-RAM-OC-Guide/README.md

 # AMD-RAM-OC-Guide

 * Units:
-  * Hertz: It is a unit of frequency used in the SI, it is equivalent to one cycle per second.
+  * Hertz: It's a unit of frequency used in the SI, it is equivalent to one cycle per second.
   * Transfer: It refers to a quantity of data that can be transferred in a second regardless of frequency.
+  * Celcius: It's the unity of temperature from the SI alongside Kelvin.

 * Prefixes:
   * Nano (n): 10<sup>-9</sup>